Circus Today: Plot

-The next woman and her horse proceed to dance together before a lion tamer is shown with his lion.
+The next woman and her horse proceed to dance together before a lion tamer (J. Wellington Buttonhook from A Day at the Zoo) is shown with his lion.
 The tamer is doing very well, then forces open the lion's mouth, then sticks his head through it and pulls it out.
 This cheering makes the lion very happy so he tries it to the man, who seems to be highly surprised.

 A group of elephants all line up by their tails and trunks, revealing a baby elephant second to last, as well as the Professor who is on the end.
 He then attempts to do one of his most dangerous tricks, allowing an elephant to sit on his head.
 But right before the elephant does it, he chickens out and begins to cry.

 The final act consists of Count Maurice Leepov climbing a massive ladder onto a tiny panel, then jumping off of it into a very small tank of water.
 The band nearby begins to play music while the man is busy climbing up the ladder.
 He reaches the very top soon enough and then leaps from the wood panel... apparently not making it as the cartoon ends with a band member playing Taps.